TatyanaA/lap1_client/README.md

 # Lap1Project_Client

 ## About
 This repository contains files that comprise the front end of our web application.
-This application is a quiz website where users are tested on history questions.
+The application is a quiz website where users are tested on history questions.
+All questions are multiple choice with 4 options to choose from.
+Please visit https://github.com/jgooday48/Lap1Project_Server for the server side of this application.

 ## Setup